mlekimchi/github.io/_posts/2023-02-16-math_notation.md

 | Postfix     | Infix       |  Prefix     |
 | ----------- | ----------- | ----------- |
 | ```AB+C*```       | ```(A+B)*C```   | ```*+ABC```       |

+We used stacks to read translate x-fix expressions into y-fix expressions.
+Here is a great calculator which shows how to push/pop from the stack, [Prefix-Postfix Converter by raj457036](https://raj457036.github.io/Simple-Tools/prefixAndPostfixConvertor.html)